"This is a solid follow-up release to Mystic Moods from Michele. Features more music and more diversity, too, yet retains her signature sound."

 The long form synthetic textures and choral pads are serene and warm, making a perfect audio companion while e.g taking a break on a sunny day while looking up to the sky to see cloud formations slowly drift by.

 All in all, the intimate and harmonic content and gentle flowing melodies of "In the Clouds" will easily bring the listeners into a state of harmony, peace and tranquility while it also revitalizes the inner spirit.
-This "refreshing oasis for the mind/spirit" is also well suited for meditation.

 "Bill Binkelman is a long-time icon in the industry"